Step by Step Video Tutorials

 Installing Cartoon Brushes File and Video

 On a lot of the older videos we mention a How to Install your Cartoon Brushes Video and File.
 You will see the file in the resource folder.
 This is if you are looking to create new art brushes for a different file size other than 5″ x 5″.
-Every tutorial can use the updated Brush Libraries for ease of use.
+Every tutorial can use the updated Brush Libraries for ease of use and to save time.

 Installing Color Swatches